Optical contact bonding

 Gauge blocks wrung together and held horizontally.
 The blocks are held together solely by the adhesion of their extremely flat surfaces, which is so strong that it easily supports their weight.

 Optical contact bonding is a glueless process whereby two closely conformal surfaces are joined, being held purely by intermolecular forces.

 History

 Isaac Newton has been credited with the first description of conformal interaction observed through the interference phenomenon known as Newton's rings, though it was S. D. Poisson in 1823 who first described the optical characteristics of two identical surfaces in contact.
 It was not until the 19th century that objects were made with such precision that the binding phenomenon was observed.
-The bond was referred to as "ansprengen" in German language.
+The bond was referred to as "ansprengen" in German.

 By 1900, optical contact bonding was being employed in the construction of optical prisms, and the following century saw further research into the phenomenon at the same time that ideas of inter-atom interactions were first being studied.